KAT-Advanced-Medical/KAM/docs/Chemical/Chemical.md

 **Counter:** Sealed CBRN suit and gas mask.

 **Tier 4: Nerve Agent**
 Lethal and highly dangerous.
 Can penetrate standard filters.
-Causes breathing difficulties and cardiac issues.
+The gas infection triggers a loop, the subsequent stages of which cause increasingly greater damage, starting with pain, progressing to respiratory failure, and ending with death.
+The time between each cycle can be configured in the add-on settings.
 **Counter:** CBRN suit, gas mask, and SCBA (Self-Contained Breathing Apparatus).

 ## Chemical Detector